learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/ChakraUI.md

 ## Usage

+### Design principles

+Chakra UI employs several key design principles:

+- **Prop-based styling**: a component's style can be customized by passing in a prop corresponding to a CSS property.
+- **Responsive-forward design**: responsive design is both easy to implement and highly customizable as a result of Chakra UI's seamless integration of media queries and breakpoints to custom styling
+- **Dark mode**: custom styling for both light and dark modes is closely integrated into Chakra UI's styling system
+- **Simple and intuitive API**: Chakra UI's API is designed to be simple and intuitive, making it easy to use and understand.
+Moreover, it is designed to reduce clutter and make development faster, while maintaining well-structured and readable code.

 ### Using UI components

 Chakra UI provides a plethora of pre-styled components that cover a wide range of UI needs.
 These components are highly customizable and can be easily integrated into your React application.